 Rochelle Korman is a member of the Firm’s Tax-Exempt Organizations department, where she advises public charities, private foundations, community foundations and other 501(c) organizations.
 Her practice focuses largely on organizational structuring, governance and accountability issues, joint ventures between for-profits and tax-exempts, international grantmaking, program-related investments, and attorney general investigations and IRS audits.
+Ms. Korman joined Patterson Belknap as a partner in 1997 and served as managing partner from 2002 – 2007.

 Developed organization for a multi-year collaboration of major U.S. foundations to facilitate their work on civil society issues in central Europe.